 There have been reports that Golden Rice field trials resulted in stunted plants and reduced grain yield.
 Is this true?

-The results from the CFTs confirmed there are no unintended effects of the GR2E event on agronomic performance, yield, and grain quality.
-Moreover, there were no observed differences for their pest and disease reactions.
-Except for the intended production of beta-carotene, all other nutritional components of the rice have been maintained.
+From October 2014 to July 2017, a series of confined field tests were successfully conducted at IRRI and PhilRice in the Philippines, and at five different locations within Bangladesh.
+The results showed that there were no unintended effects of the GR2E event on agronomic performance, yield, and grain quality, nor were there any observed differences for their pest and disease reactions.
+Additionally, besides the intended production of beta carotene in the grain, Golden Rice maintained all other nutritional components of conventional rice.

 I first heard about Golden Rice in 2000.
 Why has Golden Rice taken this long to develop?

 As with any type of research project done properly—especially when it is meant to have a significant impact on human health, nutrition, and safety—Golden Rice must pass all required tests and be approved by regulators before it could be released to the public.

 Despite advances in modern biotechnology, the process of genetic modification normally takes many years.
 With each test in the sequence typically serving as a precursor before moving to the next step, the entire testing process, including meeting the requirements for moving from phase to phase, takes a long time to complete.

 When Golden Rice made headlines in 1999, it was in its “proof of concept” phase.
 The process of researching and developing Golden Rice is rigorous, complex, and meticulous, and under no circumstances must it be rushed.
 For instance, climate-smart, flood-tolerant rice, which millions of farmers can now access, took more than two decades to develop.